-- Special deduction for salaries/wages: Each person receiving a salary may claim a deduction for his/her salary up to a maximum of NTD108,000 for tax year 2014 and NTD128,000 for tax year 2015.
+- Special deduction for losses from property transactions: Losses from property transactions incurred by a taxpayer, his/her spouse or dependents may be deducted up to the amount of declared gains from property transactions in the same year.
+If the deductible amount exceeds the gains, the difference may be carried forward for three years.
+This deduction does not apply to losses sustained from selling land or securities. - Special deduction for salaries/mages: Each person receiving a salary may claim a deduction for his/her salary up to a maximum of NTD128,000 for tax year 2015 and 2016.
 One may deduct the full salary amount if it is less than the deductible amount. - Special deduction for savings and investment: Interest derived from deposits in financial institutions, income from trust funds in the nature of savings, or earnings and dividends derived at the time of transfer, gift, distribution of estate or upon giving up a tax-deferring right or delivering the stock to the custodian, on tax-deferred publicly issued and traded stocks acquired on or before December 31, 1998 by a taxpayer, his/her spouse or dependents may be deductible up to NTD270,000.
-However, this deduction does not apply to tax-exempt interest on postal pass-book savings under the Post Savings Act or interests subject to separate taxation as stipulated in applicable laws or regulations. - Special deduction for the disabled and handicapped: A taxpayer, his/her spouse or dependent who is disabled or handicapped or is a mentally ill patient as defined in Article 3, Paragraph 4 of the Mental Health Act and holds the proper certification can enjoy a deduction of NTD 108,000 per year. - Special deduction for education tuition: A deduction of up to NTD25,000 per student per year may be made for the tuition of children of a taxpayer that are studying in a college or university.
+However, this deduction does not apply to tax-exempt interest on postal pass-book savings under the Post Savings Act or interests subject to separate taxation as stipulated in applicable laws or regulations.

+- Special deduction for the disabled and handicapped: A taxpayer, his/her spouse or dependent who is disabled or handicapped or is a mentally ill patient as defined in Article 3, Paragraph 4 of the Mental Health Act and holds the proper certification can enjoy a deduction of NTD 128,000 per year. - Special deduction for education tuition: A deduction of up to NTD25,000 per student per year may be made for the tuition of children of a taxpayer that are studying in a college or university.
 The deduction does not apply to tuition paid to the Open University, vocational colleges, or for the first three years of five-year vocational colleges or to students who have accepted government subsidies - Special deduction for pre-school children: A taxpayer may claim a special deduction of up to NTD25,000 per dependent child aged 5 or younger.
-This deduction is not available to taxpayers whose applicable consolidated individual income tax rate, after the amount of the deduction for pre-school children has been deducted, is greater than or equal to 20%, or to those whose income subject to alternative minimum tax exceeds NTD6,000,000.
+This deduction is not available to taxpayers whose applicable consolidated individual income tax rate, after the amount of the deduction for pre-school children has been deducted, is greater than or equal to 20%, or to those whose income subject to alternative minimum tax exceeds NTD6,700,000.